anvaka/impy.js/README.md

 impy.js
 =======

-I've been doing JavaScript development for a little over a year now, and I'm disappointed by lack of modules support in JS world (and I do not mean AMD or CJS).
 This is my attempt to make development of my next application fast and easy.
+The library allows you to organize your code nicely into separate files.
+When debugging your code within the browser each file appears as a seprate resource in the dev tools.
+Once you are done developing, you can compile the code and have just one file, wrapped in [UMD loader](https://github.com/umdjs/umd).
+Compilation result has no dependency on impy.js, and is absolutely valid module in CJS/AMD/Browser worlds.

 Example
 -------